This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Please note that you will have to pay the visa fee at the Visa Application Centre in cash or by using credit cards.

 Step 3: Submit the visa application form

 After filling up and completing your visa application form, you can drop it off at the visa application centre without the need to book any prior appointment.

 You can make submission of the completed visa application form at the Visa Application Centre either in person or by your representative.
 On the day of submission, the applicants will be required to undergo the following requirements:

-- Bring the visa application form duly filled and signed along with coloured photocopies of your Passport Bio & Last page, recent passport size photograph, confirmed return / onward Emirates ticket and other supporting documents as per eligibility criteria.
+- bring the visa application form duly filled and signed along with coloured photocopies of your Passport Bio & Last page, a recent passport-size photograph, confirmed return / onward Emirates ticket and other supporting documents as per eligibility criteria.